apache/servicemix4-nmr/README.txt

 For an Apache ServiceMix NMR binary distribution, please read RELEASE-NOTES.txt for the list of supported and unsupported features.
+ServiceMix NMR distribution contains a set of OSGi bundles meant to be deployed onto an OSGi Runtime, preferably ServiceMix Kernel.
+To deploy the NMR on ServiceMix Kernel, simply copy the bundles inside the lib directory into the deploy directory of ServiceMix Kernel.

 Alternatively, you can also find out how to get started here:
     http://servicemix.apache.org/nmr/